vanitoz/Reviews_Classification_System/README.md

 <p align="center">
     <img src="images/3-gram.png" alt="drawing" width="800" hight="900"/>

+After appropriate Pre-Processing that include Tokenization, Removing Stop-words and Cleaning Data we were able to generate frequency distribution of words within the whole corpus.
+It helped to understand data better and explained to us what kind of additional cleaning needs to be done before turning data into a Document-Term Matrix.
+Graph below shows the 25 most frequent words that we were able to find in each class that belong to the main corpus.

 With further analysis we were able to find out and create vocabulary of only words that belong to tweets labeled as hate speech.
 We found 6312 words that exclusively belong to tweets labeled as hate speech.
 Majority of hate speech words are racist, sexist and homophobic slurs that exceed cultural slang.
 The fact that these words are unique to the "Hate Speech" label affirm that it's indeed hate speech that should be flagged and taken down.